- Bluetooth Denial of Service vulnerability

 reachable in the future, even if the device is in hidden mode.

 2nd method (the really dangerous).
-The 7650 in "hidden" mode respond to pings,
+The 7650 in "hidden"

-.
-It does not seem difficult to make a
+that is, it allows connections.
+It does not seem difficult to make

 bluetooth address scanner that looks for specific ranges: